Counting quadrant walks via Tutte's invariant method: First steps to quadrant walks

 \section{First steps to quadrant walks}

+In this section we introduce some basic tools and notation for the study of quadrant walks with small steps (see e.g.~\cite{BMM-10} or~\cite{Ra-12}).

+Let us begin with some standard notation on power series.
+For a ring $R$, we denote by $R[t]$ (resp.~$R[[t]]$, $R((t))$) the ring of polynomials (resp.\ formal power series, Laurent series) in $t$ with coefficients in $R$.
+If $R$ is a field, then $R(t)$ stands for the field of rational functions in $t$.
+This notation is generalized to several variables.
+For instance, the series $Q(x,y)$ belongs to $\qs[x,y][[t]]$.
+The \emm valuation, of a series in $R[[t]]\setminus\{0\}$ is the smallest $n$ such that the coefficient of $t^n$ is non-zero.

+We will often use bars to denote reciprocals (as long as we remain in an algebraic, non-analytic context): $\bx:=1/x$, $\by:=1/y$.

-We now introduce some basic tools in the study of quadrant walks with small steps (see e.g.~\cite{BMM-10} or~\cite{Ra-12}).
-A simple step-by-step construction of these walks gives the following functional equation: \beq K(x,y) Q(x,y) = K(x,0) Q(x,0) + K(0,y) Q(0,y)-K(0,0) Q(0,0)- xy, \eeq where
+Consider now the generating function of quadrant walks $Q(x,y)$ defined by~\eqref{eq:qdef}, and recall that the set of steps $\mathcal S$ is contained in $\{\-1,0,1\}^2$.
+A simple step-by-step construction of the walks gives the following functional equation: \beq K(x,y) Q(x,y) = K(x,0) Q(x,0) + K(0,y) Q(0,y)-K(0,0) Q(0,0)- xy, \eeq where

 is the \emm kernel, of the model.
 It is a polynomial of degree $2$ in $x$ and $y$, which we often write as \beq K(x,y) =\widetilde a(y)x^2+\widetilde b(y)x+\widetilde c(y) = a(x)y^2+ b(x)y+ c(x) . \eeq We shall also denote